-The best camera device Vivint offers is easily its doorbell cam, which offers 180-degree field of view and a 1:1 aspect ratio -- meaning you'll be able to see people's whole bodies, even when they're standing a couple of feet from the lens.
+The best camera device Vivint offers is easily its doorbell cam, which has a 180-degree field of view and a 1:1 aspect ratio -- meaning you'll be able to see people's whole bodies, even when they're standing a couple of feet from the lens.
 In addition, it can provide person and package notifications, all for $130.
 That would be a solid deal, even if it weren't part of Vivint's larger system.

 Vivint offers 14-day cloud storage of 10-90-second variable length video clips for its cameras, but you can also keep 30 days of 24/7 footage locally using the $250 1-terabyte Smart Drive.
-While the Smart Drive is available at the time of this writing, however, a Vivint spokesperson said soon-to-be-released Vivint cameras won't require the device for local storage, and a new service plan will include the Smart Drive in the starter kit until those cameras release.
+While the Smart Drive is available at the time of this writing, a Vivint spokesperson said soon-to-be-released Vivint cameras won't require the device for local storage, and a new service plan will include the Smart Drive in the starter kit until those cameras release.

 The lock and the garage door opener

-It may seem odd to lump a deadbolt with a garage door opener, but these are the two primary devices that aren't Vivint-branded.
+Priest: It may seem odd to lump a deadbolt with a garage door opener, but these are the two primary devices that aren't Vivint-branded.
 Instead, the lock comes from Kwikset and the garage door opener comes from Chamberlain -- two long-established companies in their respective fields.

-Both the Kwikset smart lock and the Chamberlain myQ garage door opener work well, letting you secure your home remotely or while you're getting into bed.
-They're solidly designed gadgets, and we've reviewed(or ) positively in the past.
+Both the Kwikset smart lock and the Chamberlain MyQ garage door opener work well, letting you secure your home remotely or while you're getting into bed.
+They're solidly designed gadgets, and we've reviewed them (or closely related devices) positively in the past.

 The one problem here is that both devices are significantly upcharged.
-The myQ sells for $30 at most retailers, but Vivint provides it for $100.
+The MyQ sells for $30 at most retailers, but Vivint provides it for $100.
 The Kwikset lock sells for around $100, but Vivint provides it for $170.
 Again, you can think about this as a sort of built-in installation and integration fee, but at some point, the upcharges may feel a little exorbitant, especially if you pay the actual $100 installation fee.

-The rest of the gadgets and integrations
+The rest of the Vivint gadgets and integrations